 And in public, I keep up the masked distancing, right?

 Precisely.
-The CDC recommends continuing to wear masks and social distance when in public.
+The CDC guidelines recommend continuing to wear masks and social distance when in public.

 So about the kids… they’re obviously unvaccinated.
 Can they really hug the grandparents?